-Vintage Cameras & Mid-Century Female Photographers Who Redefined the Craft
+Vintage Cameras & Mid-Century Female Photographers

 photo my vintage beacon II camera

-This compact, user-friendly camera was designed to help make photography accessible to a broader audience during the mid-20th century.
+I own a white Beacon II camera which once belonged to my mother.
+The Beacon II, made by Whitehouse Products Inc. of Brooklyn, NY, was manufactured between 1947 and 1955.
+Compact and user-friendly, it was designed to make photography accessible to a broader audience during the mid-20th century.
 Previously, photography had been a professionals’ game.

 The Vintage Beacon II Camera: Design and Features